ojj1123/my-own-drawer/README.md

 - It just sort of my study on `@use-gesture` and `@react-spring`.

 - There are no drawer implementations that uses above libraries.
-In particular, it was difficult to find a drawer implementation that had a feature of `snap point` other than [`vaul`](https://github.com/emilkowalski/vaul).
+In particular, it was difficult to find an implementation that had a feature like `snap points` other than [`vaul`](https://github.com/emilkowalski/vaul).

-- So I wanted to create an implementation that others could reference.
+- So I implement it to be a good reference.

 ## Features